PereiraJames/UnderbellyBlitz/README.md

 5) Community Doubloons
 6) End Turn button

-Play cards but dragging and dropping.
+Play cards by dragging and dropping.

 ## Card Mechanics:
-Last Resort - Right before the card dies, it activates the ability.
+1) Last Resort - Right before the card dies, it activates the ability.
-Warcry - When the card enters play, it activates the ability.
+2) Warcry - When the card enters play, it activates the ability.
-End of Turn - When you end your turn, it activates the ability.
+3) End of Turn - When you end your turn, it activates the ability.

 ## Features to be added:
 1) Card Animations